Sergey-sirius/blog/content/blog/bayesian-product-ratings.rst

 :tags: Bayes, Bayesian, Statistics, Math, Ratings, Data, Analysis
 :category: general
 :slug: bayesian-product-ratings
-:summary: This is a post, in the form of a Jupyter notebook, about analysing ratings data using Bayesian inference to generate more accurate estimates of the paramaters.
+:summary: This is a post, in the form of a Jupyter notebook, about analyzing ratings data using Bayesian inference to generate more accurate estimates of the paramaters.
 :status: published
 :authors: Keith Kelly